compoze/compoze.github.io/templates.md

 Compoze Service Catalog allows you to provide your own custom Golden Templates.
 This allows your organization to provide your own application code standards and defaults, while still leveraging the power of the Compoze platform.

-Compoze supports most modern languages, as long as it can be properly dockerized.
+Compoze supports most modern languages, as long as it can be properly dockerized or bundled.
 There are four types of applications that Compoze supports

 1. API service
 2. Website service